IRS Fresh Start Program: FAQs & 2023 Updates

 The Fresh Start tax program has historically received a high number of applications, and the economic hardships inflicted on many families during the COVID-19 pandemic amplified this trend, as shown by the record number of applications during 2020.

-Being in business for over 13 years, Ideal Tax provides professional guidance to people whose lives have been affected by tax issues.
-Our team of licensed enrolled agents, accountants, and tax attorneys can help evaluate your tax issue and determine if you qualify for tax relief and the IRS Fresh Start program.
-Please contact us today for a free consultation!
+Being in business for more than 13 years, Ideal Tax provides professional guidance to people whose lives have been affected by tax issues.
+Our team of federally licensed enrolled agents, accountants, and tax attorneys can help evaluate your tax issue and determine if you qualify for IRS Forgiveness Program or the IRS Fresh Start program.